How Tonga's Volcano Shows Vulnerability of Undersea Cables Connecting the World

 “It can take up to two weeks to fix the cable.
 The nearest cable laying vessel is at Port Moresby,” said Ververska, referring to Papua New Guinea’s capital, more than 4,000 km from Tonga.

-Southern Cross is providing technical assistance to the company Tonga Cable Limited, which owns the 872 km cable connecting Tonga to Fiji, responsible for connecting the country to the rest of the world, according to AFP.
+Southern Cross is providing technical assistance to the company Tonga Cable Limited, owner of the 872 km cable connecting Tonga to Fiji, responsible for connecting the country to the rest of the world, according to AFP.

 Have you watched our new videos on YouTube?
 Subscribe to our channel!